hartwork/xiangqi-setup/README.md

                         please check the list of available themes below --pieces THEME        name of piece theme to use (default: "retro_simple");
+                        please check the list of available themes below --annotations THEME   name of annotation theme to use (default:
-                        please check the list of available themes below
+                        "colors_alpha"); please check the list of available themes below

 scaling:
   --width-px PIXEL      width of the output in pixels